designreuse/Ecoteh/README.md

 <h1>Ecoteh</h1>

-"Ecoteh" is a web-site of the company that designs and manufactures marking equipment - hot stamping printers (hot-stamping printer) for printing date and other information (lot number, logo, etc.) to the packaging.
-Also, the company makes symbols, matrixes, cliches of steel and magnesium for contact stamping.
+The web-site of the Ecoteh Company that designs and manufactures marking equipment: hot stamping printers, symbols and matrices of steel and magnesium for contact stamping.

-Site work can be divided into 2 parts: _for clients_ and _for administrator_.

-<h4>For clients</h4>

-Clients can only navigate through the main pages of the website, view articles, information about partners, send messages and responses.
+_Clients_ can only navigate through the main pages of the website, view categories and articles, information about partners, send messages and responses.

-<h4>For Administrator</h4>

-Administrator can navigate on all the pages of the site, in particular through the pages intended for the administrator.
-Administrator can add, edit, and delete information about the products, categories, partners, and also messages and responses written by the client.
+_Administrator_ also can add, edit, and delete information about the site content.
-All information is stored in the database.

 <h4>Technologies</h4>